pkulchenko/ZeroBraneStudio/doc-general-preferences.md

 - `filehistorylength = 20`: set history length for files.
 - `hotexit = nil`: enable quick exit without prompting to save files (0.71+).
 The changes in files and all unsaved buffers should be restored during the next launch.
-This session information is saved in the [.ini file](doc-faq.html#how-do-i-restore-default-configuration-for-recent-files-projects-and-editor-tabs).
+This session information is saved in the [.ini file](#session-configuration).
+- `ini = nil`: provide an alternative location for the [.ini file](#session-configuration).
+If the filename is absolute, it's used as the new location; if it's relative, then the file is created relative to the [system-dependent location](#session-configuration).
 - `language = "en"`: set the language to use in the IDE; this requires a language file in cfg/i18n directory.
 - `projectautoopen = true`: auto-open windows on project switch.
 - `projecthistorylength = 20`: set history length for projects.